All Episodes

 You don't know me.

-And we have this dude, this ginger dude here.
+And we have this ginger dude here.

 We will talk about him, but do you see what he's doing with his?

-No, actually he's very smug.
+No, actually, he's very smug.

-Because he's part of the video you mentioned.
+This is part of the video you mentioned.

-Right, so let's talk about here about what it is on the Contrary to popular belief, the coffee solution is held in the colon, not the liver.
+Right, so let us talk about here about what it is on the contrary to popular belief.

 Blood vessels in the lower part of the descending colon and rectum carry the solution to the liver.